Important, must-read announcement regarding pesticide use

 Name This Course

 Undergraduate enrollment in the Virginia Tech Horticulture program has fluctuated over the years.
 The late 70’s saw huge numbers of students interested in all things green and growing – nearly 300.
 There was a gentle decline through the 80’s and in the 90’s number held around 150.
 A sharper decline took place over the past 8 years, with enrollment bottoming out at 85 students in 2009.
-Things have picked up a bit since – we’re currently at 100 give or take a few.
-But we really, really need to bump it back up to 150+ or we risk getting combined/rolled into a broader plant science program.
+Things have picked up a bit since – we’re currently at 100 give or take a few.… Continue reading this article “Name This Course”

 A selection of GP posts from 2011 (part 2)